Article - RareWine Academy

 Avoid Pitfalls When Investing In Wine

-Find out how you as a wine investor can avoid making essential mistakes and avoid the pitfalls of wine investment...
+Find out how you, as a wine investor, can avoid making essential mistakes and avoid the pitfalls of wine investment...

 How To Qualify A Wine For Investment?

-*Liv-ex Burgundy 150 EUR index in the period May 2010 to April 2020
+*Liv-ex Burgundy 150 index in the period 2004 to 2024.

 Should I invest In Small Or Large Amounts?